 Maintaining a healthy diet does not necessarily mean trying to lose weight – it means eating regular, healthy meals to give your body and brain what they need to operate at their best.

-In stressful times it is very tempting to eat fast food and readymade meals – try not to fall into this trap!
-Readymade meals (even those that claim to be healthy or diet products) have very little nutritional content!
+In stressful times it is very tempting to eat fast food and ready meals – try not to fall into this trap!
+Ready meals (even those that claim to be healthy) have very little nutritional content!

 So why not try and cook for yourself instead – it is a lot easier than you might think and this way you actually know what is in the food you eat!
 If you're rubbish at cooking you can still give it a go - Check out BBC good food or student recipes for quick and easy recipes.

 For lots more information on eating well check out the NHS Eat Well website!

 Coffee can be a real life saver, especially if you aren’t a morning person!
 Too much coffee can make you anxious, shaky, and stop you getting to sleep, so it's not ideal if you are already stressed because you are looking for a job.

 Remember that the recommendation is only three coffees per day and that coffee stays in your system for 6 hours - if you want to go to bed at 11pm, don’t have a coffee after 5pm otherwise you might not get to sleep!